daostack/arc.js_legacy/docs/Configuration.md

 The url to use when connecting to the blockchain network at runtime.
 Default is http://127.0.0.1.

 **truffleTimeout**
-The number in seconds that truffle waits to return a mined transaction, where 0 means no timeout.
+The number in milliseconds that truffle waits to return a mined transaction, where 0 means no timeout.
 Undefined (absent) to use truffle's default value.

 ### Obtain a configuration setting at runtime